angeel2706/Master---IS-NLP/README.md

 # Master---IS-NLP
 Intelligent Systems course - Natural language processing

-Put all documents in the default directory, in a folder named "IS NLP".
+To run the code, put all documents in the default Rstudio directory, in a folder named "IS NLP".